calebmsword/javascript-notes/are-generators-useful.md

 So, while this behavior is strictly possible, it starts to get complicated to emulate with traditional JavaScript functions.
 If you find a good use case for `try catch` patterns in a generator, it's probably best done with a generator.

 You should know that that the iterators returned by generators also have a `return` method.
 See [MDN's documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator/return) on the topic.
+The state machine approach can also polyfill this feature.

 ### Don't use the iterator directly

 In general, I think generators make the most sense when you abstract away direct usage of the iterator.
 For example, you can pass iterators into `for of` loops.
+An as impractically simple example for the sake of introducing syntax, we will show thus using a numeric iterator.

 ```javascript
 function* integerGenerator() {